DTJF/cmakefbc/_2_Usage.md

   )
 ~~~

-This `ADD_Fbc_SRC_DEPS` command requires a single parameter, which is
+This `ADD_Fbc_SRC_DEPS` command (macro) requires a single parameter,
-the name of the target.
-The related \CMake macro reads all source files
+which is the name of the target.
+The related \CMake macro reads all
-from the target properties and calls the \FbDeps tool to create a file
+source files from the target properties and calls the \FbDeps tool to
-with the dependency trees.
-Then, this macro includes the generated file
+create a file with the dependency trees.
+Then, this macro includes the
-in to your CMakeLists.txt file.
-The generated file also contains a
+generated file in to your CMakeLists.txt file.
+The generated file also
-custom command which re-builds the file (itself) when one of the source
+contains a custom command which re-builds the file (itself) when one of
-files in the dependency tree changed.
+the source files in the dependency tree changes.

 This mechanism ensures that only those object files get re-build that
 are related to the changed source files.